 The graph G_X represents the hypothetical act of "holding constant" all children of X. This severs all directed paths from X to Y, while leaving all back-door paths intact.
 So, if X and Y are d-connected in that graph, it must be due to (unblocked) confounding paths between the two.
 Conversely, if we find a set Z of nodes that d-separate X from Y in that graph, we are assured that Z blocks all back-door paths in the original graph.
-If we further condition on variables Z, we are assured, by the back-door criterion, that we have neutralized all confounders and that whatever dependence we measure after such conditioning must be due to the causal effect of X on Y, free of confoundings.
-Howing three examples.

-11.3.7 The Validity of G-Estimation g-formula In Section 3.6.4 we introduced the G-estimation formula (3.63), together with the counterfactual independency (3.62), $(Y(x) \perp X_k | \overline{L}k, \overline{X}{k-1} = \overline{x}{k-1})$, which Robins proved to be a sufficient condition for (3.63).
-In general, condition (3.62) is both overrestrictive may be and lacks intuitive basis.
+If we further condition on variables Z, we are assured, by the back-door criterion, that we have neutralized all confounders and that whatever dependence we measure after such conditioning must be due to the causal effect of X on Y, free of confoundings. in italics The Validity of G-Estimation In Section 3.6.4 we introduced the G-estimation formula (3.63), together with the counterfactual independency (3.62), $(Y(x) \perp X_k | \overline{L}k, \overline{X}{k-1} = \overline{x}{k-1})$, which Robins proved to be a sufficient condition for (3.63).
+In general, condition (3.62) is both overrestrictive and lacks intuitive basis.
 A more general and intuitive condition leading to (3.63) is derived in (4.5) (p.
-122), which reads as follows: less restrictive graphical (3.62) General Condition for g-Estimation (Sequential Deconfounding) Back-door) $P(y \mid g = x)$ is identifiable and is given by (3.63) if every action-avoiding back-door path from X_k to Y is blocked by some subset L_k of nondescendants of $\not{K}{\mathcal{R}}$ (By "actionavoiding" we mean a path containing no arrows entering an X variable later than X_k .
-The two conditions are compared in the following examples. ponstrated in the following replace paragraph lacking Example 11.3.1 Figure 11.10 demonstrates cases where the g-formula (3.63) is valid with a subset L_k of the past but not with the entire past.
-Assuming U_1 and U_2 are X_k, \ldots, X_n Errata for J. Pearl, Causality: Models, Reasoning, and Inference (2nd edition).
-Changes marked in red were updated 7/17/13 for August 2013 printing.
-Changes marked in green are planned for the 2014 printing.
-11.3 Estimating Causal Effects Figure 11.10 Conditioning on the entire past $L_1 = Z$ would invalidate g-estimation. non-predecessor S.
+122), which reads as follows: less restrictive graphical lacking (3.62) General Condition for g-Estimation (Sequential Deconfounding Back-door) $P(y \mid g = x)$ is identifiable and is given by (3.63) if every action-avoiding back-door path from X_k to Y is blocked by some subset L_k of nondescendants of K_k (By "actionavoiding" we mean a path containing no arrows entering an X variable later than X_k . replace paragraph The two conditions are compared in the following examples. ponstrated in the following Howing three examples.
+Example 11.3.1 Figure 11.10 demonstrates cases where the g-formula (3.63) is valid with a subset L_k of the past but not with the entire past.
+Assuming U_1 and U_2 are in some topological ordering of the variables.) may be

+Figure 11.10 Conditioning on the entire past $L_1 = Z$ would invalidate g-estimation.